-Subsequent events are events or transactions that occur after the Governmental Funds Balance Sheet/Statement of Net Position date but before the financial statements are available to be issued and may require potential recognition or disclosure in the financial statements.
-Management has considered such events or transactions through December 15, 2018.
-See Note 9 for a description of a subsequent event.
+Subsequent events are events or transactions that occur after the Governmental Funds Balance Sheet/Statement on Net Assets date, but before the financial statements are available to be issued and may require potential recognition or disclosure in the financial statements.
+Management has considered such events or transactions through December 13, 2019, noting no items requiring disclosure.